-The use of extension cords and multiple outlet plug adapters is strictly prohibited.
-Such use may result in a fine and removal of the cord and/or plug.
+The use of extension cords and multiple outlet plug adapters is prohibited.
+Such use may result in overloading the plug and cause an electrical fire.
+Use of these items may lead to a fine and removal of the cord and/or plug.
 Power strips with overload circuit protectors may be used.